 Our Library

-Welcome to the LeValley Methodist Church Library Karen Wambaugh, Librarian
+Welcome to the LeValley Global Methodist Church Library Karen Wambaugh, Librarian

 Our Church offers a very resourceful Christian library.
 The "Book & DVD" cart is located in the commons area before entering into the sanctuary.
 You are most encouraged to come and check-out the variety of books and other media materials that are here for your enjoyment and reading adventures!